Sharing the library storytime experience

-In 2021 ALIA will pilot a scheme where publishers can permit the use of their Australian picture book titles in 'Online Storytime 2021' in return for a small annual payment from public library branches.
+In 2021 ALIA is piloting a scheme where publishers can permit the use of their Australian picture book titles in 'Online Storytime 2021' in return for a small annual payment from public library branches.

 The pilot follows the popularity of Online Storytime in Australian public libraries during the COVID-19 pandemic, where Australian children and caregivers embraced the online reading of picture books by their local librarians with many hundreds uploaded since April 2020.

-Australian publishers are now able to opt-in new or backlist titles for the 2021 Online Storytime pilot by registering interest via email@example.com.
-As of 26 February 2021 we have 201 titles available, please contact firstname.lastname@example.org to sign up for the pilot.
+Australian publishers are invited to opt-in new or backlist titles for the 2021 Online Storytime pilot by registering interest via firstname.lastname@example.org.
+As of 1 June 2021 we have over 285 titles available from 38 publishers and dozens of authors and illustrators.
+Please contact email@example.com to sign up for the pilot.

 How does the agreement work?